Have you tweeted about your #firstsevenjobs? I did!

 What sorts of jobs did people describe in their tweets?

-The 6,801 jobs for which we predicted a category with a probability higher than 0.5 are divided as follows among industries:
+The 6,801 jobs for which we predicted a tag with a probability higher than 0.5 are divided as follows among industries:

-The most important categories are Restaurant/Food services and Retail.
+The most important tags are Restaurant/Food services and Retail.
 Usual first jobs…

 Juniorness of the jobs in each field